odow/SDDP.jl/docs/src/guides/create_a_general_policy_graph.md

-# Create a general policy graph
+# How to create a general policy graph

 ```@meta
 DocTestSetup = quote